Our Services

 One serious condition affecting the somatic nervous system is Guillain‑Barré Syndrome (GBS), an autoimmune disorder where the immune system attacks peripheral nerves.
 It often begins with tingling or weakness in the legs and can progress upward.

-If you're experiencing progressive weakness or numbness that's spreading through your body, you can use a free AI-powered symptom checker for Guillain-Barre Syndrome (GBS) to quickly assess whether your symptoms may align with this serious condition and understand how urgently you need medical care.
+If you're experiencing progressive weakness or numbness that's spreading through your body, Ubie offers a free AI-powered symptom checker specifically for Guillain-Barre Syndrome (GBS) that can help you quickly assess whether your symptoms may align with this serious condition and understand how urgently you need medical care.

 If you speak to a doctor about possible somatic nervous system dysfunction, they may: